“What’s the matter?” I asked.

-She did other things that day: she mailed a package to me and she bought tickets on a flight to come visit us in January.
+She did other things that day: she mailed a package to me and she bought plane tickets to come visit us in January.
 She was too busy to come for Christmas, she told me, but she would come before school started again.

 I couldn’t open that package.

 Athena and I hunkered down on the couch together crying and talking about Grandma Lynnie.